top of page

 • Highly social with open voice chat

-Social VR apps carry much higher safeguarding risk than games played alone.
+Social VR apps carry much higher safeguarding risks than games played alone.
+Familiarise yourself with the apps your child is using to better understand their experiences.

 Platforms linked to Meta state: